Patient Guide

 How often will I need dental appointments?

-It is recommended that you visit the dentist every six months for check-ups and professional teeth cleaning.
-This is to ensure your teeth and gums remain healthy.
-If full dentures are being worn you should check with your dentist to see how many appointments they recommend.
+It is recommended that you visit the dentist every six months for check-ups and professional cleaning to ensure your teeth and gums remain healthy.
+If wearing full dentures, check with your dentist how many appointments they recommend.